odinb/bash-plexamp-installer/README.md

 Last verified upgrade was to Plexamp-Linux-headless-v4.12.x.
 If newer version is available, and there have been major changes like support for new NodeJS version, please be aware that it might be untested by me, and script might malfunction if any major changes have been made to the application or installation procedure, and installation might fail.
 Re-running script after script-update usually fixes this, but cannot be guaranteed.

-If your card is not detected after upgrade & reboot (no audio) ("aplay -l" to check), please do hard reboot, and re-select the card via web-GUI.
+If your card is not detected after upgrade & reboot (no audio) ("aplay -l" to check), please do hard reboot (pull power), and re-select the card via web-GUI.
 Now there should be audio!

 ## Install Raspberry Pi OS using Raspberry Pi Imager.
 Raspberry Pi Imager is the quick and easy way to install Raspberry Pi OS and other operating systems to a microSD card, ready to use with your Raspberry Pi.